Khloe Kardashian No Longer Pushing Tristan Thompson To Get Engaged, Per ‘Hollywood Life’

 Khloe Kardashian is said to be happy with what she has in her life at the moment.
-The Keeping Up with the Kardashians star is so content that she’s even allegedly stopped pushing her boyfriend, Tristan Thompson, to propose to her.
+The Keeping Up With the Kardashians star is so content that she’s even allegedly stopped pushing her boyfriend, Tristan Thompson, to propose to her.

-According to an August 14 report by Hollywood Life, Khloe Kardashian is so wrapped up in being a first time mother to her baby daughter, True, that she has eased up on Tristan Thompson about marriage.
+According to an August 14 report by Hollywood Life, Khloe Kardashian is so wrapped up in being a first-time mother to her baby daughter, True, that she has eased up on Tristan Thompson about marriage.

 However, sources tell the outlet that the reality TV star still very much wants to walk down the aisle with her NBA player baby daddy, and would accept a a ring from him if he were to pop the question in the near future.